pybites/pybites.github.io-source/content/guest-eat-a-pybite.md

 Title: There's no wrong way... to eat a Bite of Py
 Date: 2019-11-27 12:02
 Category: Tips
-Tags: guest, pybites, learning, tips
+Tags: guest, pybites, learning, tips, editors, setup, ptpython, bpython, mutpy
-Slug: guest-eat-a-pybite
+Slug: guest-eat-a-bite-of-py
 Authors: AJ Kerrigan
 Summary: There are many ways to tackle a Bites of Py exercise, try them all!
 cover: images/featured/pb-guest.png